Introduction

 To arrive at a correct understanding of this text, we need to look for the meaning of this expression in other biblical texts.
 The main text where we can find this information is in Jesus’ priestly prayer, found in John 17:

-John 17:9,11 – “I pray for them; I pray not for the world, but for them which thou hast given me, for they are thine… And I am no more in the world, but they are in the world, and I come to thee.
-Holy Father, keep through thy name them which thou hast given me, that they may be one, even as we are one.“
+John 17:9, 11 – “I pray for them; I pray not for the world, but for those whom you have given me, for they are yours… And I am no longer in the world, but they are in the world, and I come to you.
+Holy Father, keep through your name those whom you have given me, that they may be one, as we are one“.

 This chapter records His prayer to the Father.
-In verse 9, Jesus mentions who He is referring to.
-He says at this point that He is not praying for the people of the world, but only for His people.
-Notice that, in verse 11, He prays to the Father asking that such people be kept by God, so that they would all be “one” just as Jesus and the Father are one!
+In verse 9, Jesus specifies who He is referring to.
+He says that He is not praying for the people of the world, but only for His followers.
+Notice that, in verse 11, He prays to the Father, asking that these people be kept by God so that they would all be “one“, just as Jesus and the Father are one!

 We Must Be One, Just Like God and Jesus

 Jesus’ words are very clear.
-He asks that all His children be “one“, and still uses as a comparison the way that He and the Father are one when saying “just like us“.
+He asks that all His children be “one“, and He uses as a comparison the way that He and the Father are one when saying “just as we are“.
 Was He in fact praying to the Father that people would become one being, or something similar as understood by Oneness or Trinitarians?
 Clearly not!
-The words of Christ “just like us” demonstrates that such interpretations are not correct and that in reality there is another way of understanding how He and the Father are one.
+The words of Christ “just as we are” demonstrate that such interpretations are not correct and that, in reality, there is another way of understanding how He and the Father are one.
 But the text continues with the following words:

-John 17:20-22 – “And I pray not for these alone, but also for them which shall believe in me through thy word; that they all may be one, even as thou, Father, art in me, and I in thee; that they also may be one in us; that the world may believe that thou hast sent me.
-And the glory which thou gavest me I have given them, that they may be one, even as we are one.“
+John 17:20-22 – “And I pray not for these alone, but also for those who will believe in me through their word; that they all may be one, just as you, Father, are in me, and I in you; that they also may be one in us; that the world may believe that you have sent me.
+And the glory which you gave me I have given them, that they may be one, just as we are one“

-The verses above confirm once again that the way to understand the unity between Jesus and the Father is not the way that the unicists or trinitarians claim, because now Jesus says that His people must be “one” in the Father and the Son.
-To think that the meaning of being “one“means to compose a being, becomes totally absurd when we read this passage, since now this being (God) would be composed of thousands or millions of other people!
-Of course this interpretation is not correct since it has no coherence whatsoever.
-But then, what does “I and the Father are One“?
+The verses above confirm once again that the way to understand the unity between Jesus and the Father is not the way that Unicists or Trinitarians claim.
+Because now Jesus says that His people must be “one” in the Father and the Son.
+To think that the meaning of being “one” means to compose a being becomes totally absurd when we read this passage, since now this being (God) would be composed of thousands or millions of other people!
+Of course, this interpretation is not correct since it has no coherence whatsoever.
+But then, what does “I and the Father are one” mean?

 What Does It Mean to Be One?

-The analysis of Jesus’ priestly prayer makes it clear to us how we should believe about “be a“.
+The analysis of Jesus’ priestly prayer makes it clear to us how we should understand “being one“.
 It mentions that we should be just as Christ and God are one.
 Now, what does this mean?
-We can get an idea through other biblical passages presented below:
+We can gain an understanding through other biblical passages presented below:

 Ephesians 4:3 – “Seeking to keep the unity of the Spirit in the bond of peace“